-Deep Cone Clarifiers, or decanter clarifiers, are a type of vertical thickener used in the wastewater clarification process.
+Deep Cone Water Clarifier, or decanter clarifiers, are a type of vertical thickener used in the clarifier wastewater treatment process.
 Unlike the filtration carried out by the filter press, the clarification is a continuous process that separates water from the solid particles suspended into it.
 Matec can provide customers with any type of decanters, by designing and manufacturing vertical and horizontal ones made of stainless steel or concrete.

 Did you know Deep Cone Clarifiers are free of maintenance?
-Our Matec Deep Cone Clarifiers have no moving parts, rake systems, suction, or pumping mechanics.
-As a matter of fact, they are the most efficient clarifiers in the industry today!
+Our Matec Deep Cone Water Clarifier has no moving parts, rake systems, suction, or pumping mechanics.
+As a matter of fact, they are the most efficient wastewater clarifiers in the industry today!

 The Matec vertical decanters are based on the principle of static decantation and the natural precipitation of suspended solid particles.
 While decantation occurs, the solid particles sink down to the bottom of the structure.
 During this, the clean water overflows into the drainage system at the top and discharges in a clean water tank or pit.